namhai923/Bison-Bank-of-Canada/README.md

 Send Transaction records:
 1. As a retailer user, I should be able to send a list of transaction to server.

+# New Feature added
+Account creation.
+- As an user, I should be able to create a new account (This feature is newly added in our sprint 2 and it is partially finished)

 ## Architectural Diagram

 ![This is the Architectural Diagram](/ArchitecturalDiagram.png)